 5.30.2.9.3 Credentials Holder using AUSF and UDM for primary authentication and authorization

+An SNPN may support primary authentication and authorization of UEs that use credentials from a Credentials Holder using AUSF and UDM.
+The Credentials Holder may be an SNPN or a PLMN that the UE is subscribed to.

 Figure 5.30.2.9.3-1 depicts the 5G System architecture for SNPN with Credentials Holder using AUSF and UDM for primary authentication and authorization.

-NOTE: The architecture for SNPN and Credentials Holder is depicted as a non-roaming reference architecture as the UE is not considered to be roaming, even though some of the roaming architecture reference points are also used.
+NOTE: The architecture for SNPN and Credentials Holder using AUSF and UDM is depicted as a non-roaming reference architecture as the UE is not considered to be roaming, even though some of the roaming architecture reference points are also used.

 Figure 5.30.2.9.3-1: 5G System architecture with access to SNPN using credentials from Credentials Holder using AUSF and UDM